suzannepk/power_outages_socioeconomics-/README.md

 * Understand how to create and use visualizations to show connections and correlations in big data.
 * Utilize Python and Excel to explore large data frames.
 * Discuss how doing tasks in parallel is more efficient than doing them in series.
 * Explain the assumptions you made in your analysis.
-For example, if you use “total customers” for a given region to represent relative total populations between counties, acknowledge that all while the members of one household are counted as one customer and businesses are customers too, total customers is still a measure of relative size of the populations of customers living in each county.
+For example, if you use “total customers” for a given region to represent relative total populations between counties, acknowledge that while the members of one household are all counted as one customer and businesses are a customer too, "total customers" is still a measure of relative size of the populations of customers living in each county.

 ### The Big Questions for this Project:

-Which counties were hit with the highest temperatures in 2016?
+1. Which counties were hit with the highest temperatures in 2016?
 Can you show it visually?
 (Datasets: CtyAvTemp62016.csv)

-Can you show the average number of customers without power per county during the heatwave?
+2. Can you show the average number of customers without power per county during the heatwave?
 Can you visualize it for the whole US?
 (Data sets: eaglei_outages_2016.csv, CtyAvTemp62016.csv )

-, 3.
-Do counties with a large number of people living below the poverty line have more power outages on average than wealthier counties?
+3. Do counties with a large number of people living below the poverty line have more power outages on average than wealthier counties?
 (Data sets: CtyAvDemog2010, aglei_outages_2016.csv) Can you use statistical tests to justify your answer?
 Is what you found true generally for all counties in the study?
 Is it still true for the counties hardest hit by the heatwave during the heatwave?
 Are there any other factors expressed in the data that correlate with large numbers of outages per county?

-Do citizen living below the poverty level bear a greater share of the energy burden in most counties?
+4. Do citizen living below the poverty level bear a greater share of the energy burden in most counties?
 Can you use statistical tests to justify your answer?
 What does this look like for the counties that you identified as impacted most by the heatwave?
 (Data sets: CtyAvDemog2010 data,eaglei_outages_2016.csv)

+You are doing super well if you get though question 4!
+5 and 6 are stretch goals.

-Can you tell if the number of customers without power is correlated with the highest temperatures?
+5. Can you tell if the number of customers without power is correlated with the highest temperatures?
 (DataSets: eaglei_outages_2016.csv and ones you find!)

+6. Done with time to spare?
+How is the region you are from doing with energy justice?
+How does it compare to other regions of the US?
+Defend how you define "Region".

+And/Or

+Look for data on the internet about another natural disaster that happened between 2015 and 2021 and see if you can repeat the analysis for it.

 ### The Final Product: